pmem/pmdk/doc/pmreorder/pmreorder.1.md

 Pmreorder performs the store reordering between persistent memory barriers - a sequence of flush-fence operations.
+It also sets an environmental variable PMREORDER_MARKERS which is to be further used by consistency checking routine.
+Said variable is a char array containing successive markers passed from the application separated by vertical bar (‘|’).
-It uses a consistency checking routine provided in the command line options to check whether files are in a consistent state.
+Pmreorder tool uses a consistency checking routine provided in the command line options to check whether files are in a consistent state.

 Considering that logging, replaying and reordering of operations are very time consuming, it is recommended to use as few stores as